nawabahmadreshi/documentation/pages/features/journeys.md

 ### Split your audience

 Want to test multiple Branch Views?
-Click `Add Rule` to split your audience so that.
-For instance, 60% see one Branch View, and 40% see another.
+Click `Add Rule` to split your audience so that, for instance, 60% see one Branch View, and 40% see another.
 You’ll be able to see analytics for each of these later.
 You’ll also have to select a template for each rule you add.

 {% image src='/img/pages/features/journeys/multiple-templates.png' half center alt='multiple templates' %}